 Buying your first sports car is an amazing moment in any auto enthusiast's life.
 The thrill you get from the extra horsepower, the way the car takes to bends on a curvy country road, or the engine's purr while waiting for that light to turn green are some of the wondrous experiences any sports car owner will know.

 Another amazing moment in anyone’s life is welcoming their first child into the world.
 Watching your newborn look at you for the first time, or when they use their tiny hands to hold onto your finger, are heartwarming moments every parent will cherish from those first few days.
 But can these two life-changing moments coexist?

 In preparation for your little one to arrive, many sports car owners will feel they need to get a more family-friendly car.
-Will I even be able to fit a car seat in my car is a common question most sports car owners will face.
-Thankfully car seat technology has come a long way and there are many options available to make it work.
+Most sports car owners will question their ability to even find a car seat that will fit inside their car.
+Thankfully, car seat technology has come a long way, and there are many options available to make it work.
 Please note that it is important to make sure you have a Certified Child Passenger Safety Technician install your car seat.
 Most local police or fire departments have someone available to help you.

-The 2018 Mustang GT can do 0-60pm in less than 4 seconds and also solidly fit two car seats in its second row.
-A review from cars.com gave A grades for infant car seats, rear-facing convertible seats and forward-facing convertible seats.
+The 2018 Mustang GT can do 0-60 mph in less than 4 seconds and also solidly fit two car seats in its second row.
+A review from cars.com gave A grades for infant car seats, rear-facing convertible seats, and forward-facing convertible seats.
 All three of these seats left enough room for a passenger to enjoy reasonable comfort while cruising the streets.